MOTHER AND CHILD HEALTH SIGNATURE INITIATIVE

 Every mother and child has a right to health and an opportunity to flourish.

-Give to the Mother and Child Health Fund
+Give to the Global Health Fund

 The need

 830 women die every day from preventable causes associated with pregnancy and childbirth.
-In our project areas, half the health clinics don’t have clean water, and 84% don't even have basic hand washing facilities.

 The Need